Alex230805/tts_downloader/README.md

 # tts_downloader

-Node app to download audio using the google tts api
+Program to downlaod a list of phrase or word in a file using google tts api.